elixirschool/elixirschool/lessons/specifics/iex_helpers.md

 ```

 ### `s`

-`s` gives us type spec information for a given module or function.
-This way we can know what it is expecting:
+With `s` we can retrieve the type spec information for a  module or function, we can use this to know it expects:

 ```elixir
 iex> s Map.merge/2